Botulinum toxin type a

 Do NOT use botulinum toxin type a if:

-- you are allergic to any ingredient in botulinum toxin type a or another botulinum product
+- you are allergic to any ingredient in botulinum toxin type a or another botulinum toxin product

 - you have an infection at the injection site

-- you are being treated for loss of bladder control and you also have a urinary tract infection
+- you are using botulinum toxin type a to treat loss of bladder control and you have a urinary tract infection

 Contact your doctor or health care provider right away if any of these apply to you.